Today’s post is written by Mike Sohm, president of CAMA. This post was originally published on The Alliance website.

 Puerto Rico remains in emergency response mode nearly two months after Hurricane Maria devastated the island.

-After responding immediately with cash for food vouchers, we now have a better idea what the next three to six months will look like and the role we will play.
+After responding immediately with cash for food vouchers, we now have a better idea of what the next three to six months will look like and the role we will play.
 The news is not good as was pointed out so clearly in a recent CBS 60 Minutes piece on the damage done by Hurricane Maria to Puerto Rico.
 It is painfully clear that parts of the island will remain in an emergency response mode for many more months.

 The recovery stage will not begin until sometime in 2018.
 Many people on the island still lack electrical power.
 At this time, PREPA (the PR Electric Power Authority) is reported to be operating at 30–40 percent power, yet it’s not that reliable due to the fragility of the entire system.
 Most hospitals, supermarkets, businesses, and individuals are relying on generators for their power, with all its implications.